json0130/SIGN-launage-understanding-project/README.md

 # Sign Language Understanding Project

 The Sign Language Understanding Project is a cutting-edge system that leverages machine learning techniques to analyze and interpret sign language in real-time.
-By utilizing three state-of-the-art Convolutional Neural Network (CNN) models—Inception v3, ResNet 50, MobileNet v2 and SUNSHINE23—, the project aims to provide accurate and efficient sign language recognition.
+By utilizing four state-of-the-art Convolutional Neural Network (CNN) models—Inception v3, ResNet 50, MobileNet v2 and SUNSHINE23—, the project aims to provide accurate and efficient sign language recognition.

 ## Features